 Thanks to our supporters, partners, and volunteers, Convoy of Hope gave help and hope to the Philippines as people began to rebuild and recover.

-> To date, Convoy of Hope has distributed 804,552 meals to 105,350 individuals across 63 different communities throughout the country.
-We’ve also had the opportunity to distribute thousands of Family Food Kits, and provide solar lamps and water filters to storm survivors.
+To date, Convoy of Hope has distributed 804,552 meals to 105,350 individuals across 63 different communities throughout the country.
+We’ve also had the opportunity to distribute thousands of family food kits, and provide both solar lamps and water filters to survivors.

-> We are grateful for the opportunity to provide help and hope to residents of the Philippines affected by this storm season.
+We are grateful for the opportunity to provide help and hope to residents of the Philippines affected by this storm season.
 Together, we will continue to change lives around the world and provide hope in every storm.

 Central Luzon is now the main focus of our response.
 Individuals that have lost their jobs due to the pandemic now face the loss of their homes and livelihoods.
 The Convoy of Hope Philippines team will soon serve 1,500 families with food and needed supplies.At the end of this month, our in-country team will be receiving four containers of meals and air freight with tarps, wafers, and water bladders.
 This will help tremendously with distribution at a time when it is most needed.